Dispute over A350 paint job threatens Airbus deliveries to Qatar -sources

 Chief Executive Akbar Al Baker has criticised Airbus without giving details of the dispute, but the sources said it involves the latest in a series of quality-control spats between the airline and Airbus.

 "We are in constant talks with our customers.
-The content of these discussions we keep confidential," a representative said.
+The content of these discussions we keep confidential," an Airbus representative said.

 Qatar Airways boasts exceptional scrutiny to detail in line with a premium brand, but aerospace executives have accused it of seizing on such details in the past to delay taking delivery of jets it no longer needs, a suggestion it has often denied.